elfi-dev/elfi/README.md

 - On OS X with Anaconda virtual environment say `conda install python.app` and then use `pythonw` instead of `python`.
 - Note that ELFI requires Python 3.5 or greater so try `pip3 install elfi`.
+- Make sure your Python installation meets the versions listed in `requirements.txt`.

 Citation